transcriptaze/taps2beats/README.md

 ### taps2beats

-`taps2beats` is a somewhat _(?)_ off the wall command-line utility and Go module that estimates the beats of a piece of music from a file of the beats as _tapped_ by a person (or musical entity of whatever sort).
+`taps2beats` is a somewhat _(?)_ oddball command-line utility and Go module that estimates the beats of a piece of music from a file of the beats as _tapped_ by a person (or other musical entity of whatever sort).

-The internal algorithm uses an implementation of _Ckmeans.1d.dp_ to cluster the supplied _'taps'_ into the optimal equivalent beats, followed by least squares regression to estimate the BPM and offset and (optionally) quantize and interpolate the beats over the interval.
+The internal algorithm uses an implementation of _Ckmeans.1d.dp_ to cluster the supplied _'taps'_ into the optimal equivalent beats, followed by least squares regression to estimate the BPM and offset and (optionally) quantize and (optionally) interpolate the beats over the interval.

 #### Requirements